1. Chinaman’s Hat (Mokolii)

 The proper native legend of this basalt islet translates to “little lizard” in Hawaiian.
 It was believed by Native Hawaiians that Hiiaka, the goddess of hula, slayed a giant lizard and threw its tail into the ocean—this very small island off Kaneohe Bay.

-Because of its appearance to an Asian conical hat, its common name became Chinaman’s Hat, which inspired a popular local children’s book, “The Story of Chinaman’s Hat.”
+Because of its similarity to an Asian conical hat, its common name became Chinaman’s Hat, which inspired a popular local children’s book, “The Story of Chinaman’s Hat.”

 2. Crouching Lion (Kauhiimakaokalani)